×

 Engaging Scenarios

-Interactive stories that let learners practice decision-making in realistic contexts.
+Interactive stories that let teams practice decision-making in realistic court and casework contexts.

 Example:

-An interactive scenario places clerks in the role of handling a request to seal a record.
-Learners choose how to determine eligibility, apply necessary redactions, and route requests.
+Improve judgment in the moments that shape case flow, record accuracy, and public access.
+Court staff choose how to determine eligibility, apply necessary redactions, and route requests.
 The outcomes show how each decision affects processing time and risk and provide a template for deficiency or approval notices.

 Tests and Assessments